Make the most of your initial meeting

 If you are meeting a financial adviser for the first time, it can be exciting as well as a bit daunting.
-Exciting because you are all charged up to get your financial position in order, and daunting because you just don’t know what to expect.
+Exciting because you are all charged up to get your financial position in order and daunting because you might not know what to expect.

 What to expect

 At our first meeting we’ll spend between 1-2 hours getting to know you – where you’ve come from, what you value in life, what you’re planning in the short term and what you want to achieve in the long term.
 This will ensure we are in a position to develop a financial solution that is truly tailored for you.

 You will also get to learn more about us – who we are, where we’ve come from, what we stand for, how we can help you and a ballpark range of any associated costs (an exact initial quote will be provided as part of our engagement agreement post the appointment).
 Remember that the cost of your first meeting is covered by us and is completely obligation free.